 Director Connie Hochman

-Connie Hochman was a professional ballet dancer with Pennsylvania Ballet where she performed many of George Balanchine’s masterworks.
+Connie Hochman was a professional ballet dancer with Pennsylvania [Philadelphia] Ballet where she performed many Balanchine masterworks.
 As a child in the 1960s, Connie trained at the School of American Ballet and danced alongside the New York City Ballet, with Balanchine at the helm.
-During these years, she witnessed a profound bond between the master and his dancer-disciples, which continued to inspire and fascinate her.
+During these years, she witnessed a profound bond between master and his dancer-disciples, which continued to inspire and fascinate her.
 Decades later, Connie's childhood memories of Balanchine, combined with a desire to understand more, led her on a mission to solve a mystery.
 What exactly happened in Balanchine’s classroom, where he developed the dancers and the dancing to serve his choreographic vision?

 In 2007, Connie began a series of interviews with former Balanchine dancers - ninety in all – to explore the phenomenon of Balanchine’s classroom.
 Why did he teach and not just choreograph?
 What did he teach?
 How did he teach?
-How did his daily class relate to his choreography?
+How did his daily class relate to his ballets?
 Their remembrances of his unorthodox methods and transformative teaching form the basis of IN BALANCHINE'S CLASSROOM.

 RELATED LINKS